Tropical storm risk: hurricane seasons explained

 - Storms that hit the headlines

-From our interactive tool, which shows your chance of encountering storms throughout the year, to understanding hurricane seasons and how storms form, you'll find everything you need to make an informed decision about travelling to storm prone regions around the globe.
+From our interactive tool, which shows the percentage of each month that is normally affected by the passage of tropical storms, to understanding hurricane seasons and how storms form, you'll find everything you need to make an informed decision about travelling to storm-prone regions around the globe.

 Tropical storm risk: interactive tool

 Holidays are precious, and no one wants theirs ruined by a tropical storm, yet it can be very difficult to predict when and where they will occur.
-Of course, by analysing years of data, we can narrow down the tropical storm risk in parts of the world at certain times of year.,
+By analysing years of data, we have produced guides to illustrate where and when the risks are greatest.

-To help you work out the tropical storm risk for your next holiday we have created this interactive tool, which clearly displays the percentage chance of encountering any effects from tropical storms in any given month.
+To help you work out the tropical storm risk for your next holiday we have created this interactive tool, which clearly displays the percentage of each month that is normally affected by the passage of tropical storms.

 Tropical storm risk